 Master of Arts in Christian Ministry

-The Master of Arts in Christian Ministry is a 48 hour, professional credential that can be taken in residence or online,* designed to prepare women and men for competent leadership in specialized ministries in their faith communities.
+The Master of Arts in Christian Ministry is a two-year, 38-hour, professional credential designed to prepare women and men for competent leadership in specialized ministries in their faith communities.
 The degree seeks to develop the general theological understanding required as a basis for local church ministries and nurture the practical abilities and skills needed in that setting.
 The M.A.C.M. is ideal for bi-vocational and part-time ministers, ministers with undergraduate ministerial education, lay leaders, and professionals from other disciplines seeking to broaden their competencies.
-The M.A.C.M. does not prepare students to enter a Ph.D., Th.D., or D.Min. progam.
+The M.A.C.M. does not prepare students to enter a Ph.D., Th.D., or D.Min. program.
 If you are pursuing ordination, check with your denomination for degree requirements.

 Religious Heritage: 12 hours

 - Foundations in Old Testament, THOT 500, 3 hours

 - Foundations in New Testament, THNT 500, 3 hours